 This option would also include measures to incentivize accurate reporting of landings.
 For dealers located in small, remote ports that are subject to lower dockside monitoring coverage, their dockside monitoring coverage rate could increase if their dealer reports are not similar to the dockside monitor reports.
-For vessels landing in remote ports that are subject to lower dockside monitoring coverage, their dockside monitoring coverage rate could increase if their vessel hail-in reports are not similar to the dockside monitor monitoring coverage rate could increase if their vessel hail-in reports are not similar to the dockside monitor reports.
 For vessels landing in remote ports that are subject to lower dockside monitoring coverage, their dockside monitoring coverage rate could increase if their vessel hail-in reports are not similar to the dockside monitor reports.
 Comparisons could be done for each trip subject to coverage.

-Rationale: There are operational challenges with conducting dockside monitoring in small remote ports where landings volumes may be low and infrequent, including logistical difficulties with timely notice to a provider that a dockside monitor is needed.
-Lower coverage levels for these remote ports may provide some relief from dockside monitoring coverage.
+Rationale: There are operational challenges with conducting dockside monitoring in low volume ports where landings volumes may be low and infrequent, including logistical difficulties with timely notice to a provider that a dockside monitor is needed.
+Lower coverage levels for these low volume ports may minimize costs and improve feasibility of the overall dockside monitoring program.
 Monitoring levels are assigned in proportion to the risk of potential catch misreporting (by volume).
 Increasing the coverage rate should dealer reports or vessel hail-in reports not be similar to the dockside monitor reports would help to incentivize accurate reporting of landings.